ahamskr/ahamskr/README.md

 <br />

-Hi, I'm Rahul Kumar Ranjan, a Full Stack Developer 🚀 from India, currently.
+Hi, I'm Sudhanshu Kumar, a python learner🚀 from India, currently.
 Beside's programming, I enjoy cooking food and traveling.

 **Talking about my Personal Stuffs:**

-- 🌱 I’m currently learning Machine Learning;
+- 🌱 I’m currently learning C programming;
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭;
-- 📫 How to reach me: kjrahul21@gmail.com;
+- 📫 How to reach me: sudhanshusharmaskr@gmail.com;

 **Languages and Tools:**